tolitius/bb8/README.md

 A new "vanity address" can be generated with `gen-keys` command by giving it a desired suffux (`--suffix`/`-s`).

-For example, BB-8 has a old friend [R2-D2](https://en.wikipedia.org/wiki/R2-D2) who found out about Stellar and is itching to try it.
+For example, BB-8 has an old friend [R2-D2](https://en.wikipedia.org/wiki/R2-D2) who found out about Stellar and is itching to try it.
 As a true friend, BB-8 can generate a vanity address for R2-D2 that ends with "R2D2" characters so there is less confusion when looking at the key:

 ```sh
 $ bb gen-keys -s R2D2 r2d2